 The New York Times described the behavior of insurance companies two years after Katrina:

-“Insurance companies may have paid out $11 billion to Louisianians in the two years since Hurricane Katrina, but they have also become a new villain in the tales people tell about the slow recovery here.
+“Insurance companies may have paid out $11 billion to Louisianans in the two years since Hurricane Katrina, but they have also become a new villain in the tales people tell about the slow recovery here.
 Every neighborhood is full of horror stories about insurance companies that reneged on their promises, offered only pennies on the dollar in settlements, dribbled out payments, low-balled the costs of repairs, dropped long-time customers and sharply increased the price of coverage.”

+Need Help Seeking Reimbursement for Hurricane Damages?
 Contact the Law Offices of James Scott Farrin

 If you have suffered hurricane damage to your home, business, or farm, you don’t have to go through the fight alone to try to recover damages.